ukomiljon/AspNetMicroservices/README.md

 # Asp .Net Core Microservices with switch feature example.

-Building Microservices on .Net which used Asp.Net Core Web API, MongoDB, CQRS (with Mediator Design Pattern including IPipelineBehavior for validation and exceptions), rabbitMQ message broker and Clean Architecture implementation
+To build Microservices with Asp.Net Core Web API, MongoDB, CQRS (with Mediator Design Pattern including IPipelineBehavior for validation and exceptions), rabbitMQ message broker and Clean Architecture implementation

 ### Objective.
 There are switch feature api and product api.
 To manage features of other api by switch feature.
 SwichFeature send message about feature status to the product api.